vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 It generally takes me about 5-20 iterations to fully internalize the execution of a trigger-based checklist.
-If a checklist is executed about once a week, this translates to about 5-20 days, or about 1-3 weeks.
+If a checklist is executed about once a day, this translates to about 5-20 days, or about 1-3 weeks.

 The first part to internalize is the act of identifying the trigger